 He is currently serving as a member of the Board of Governors of the Harbor Club of Seattle-Bellevue, the Liability Reform Coalition of Washington, the Advisory Committee for the University Washington-Bothell, and as team chair for the National Architectural Accrediting Board (NAAB), which evaluates and bestows accreditation of university architecture programs nationally.

 Jud has two married adult children, Renee and Bradley, who with their families are residents of Seattle.
 Jud is married to Connie Niva and they reside in Seattle’s Belltown neighborhood.
-His appointment to the PSA runs through July, 2017.
+Jud's appointment runs through July, 2021.